w84death/Tanks-of-Freedom/TRANSLATIONS.md

 Godot 2.1 note: it seems, that Editor rebuilds .xl files on it's own after .csv files are updated and compacted.

+## About contributing translations

+Due to translations files being auto-generated from apropriate country-coded ones, please create pull requests only containing modified files for a particular language, or adding new ones.
+Please do not add compacted files to the PR.
+If possible, please run the compacting script before creating PR to make sure, that there aren't any missing keys, and labels are not too long.